 - a.
-Should we seek to define 'Commercial Areas' as set out in Table 30 to promote a range of commercial uses to serve local community needs and provide local employment opportunities? - b.
-Should we investigate using Article 4 direction to safeguard ground floor commercial uses within the town, district and neighbourhood centres by restricting permitted development to residential if so what frontages? - c.
-Do you agree with the proposed amendments as set out on Map 28?

-d.
-Are there any other areas within the Prittlewell Neighbourhood area that we - Are there any other areas within the Prittlewell Neighbourhood area that we haven't identified that should be promoted for commercial activities?
+Should we seek to define 'Commercial Areas' as set out in Table 30 to promote a range of commercial uses to serve local community needs and provide local employment opportunities? - Should we investigate using Article 4 direction to safeguard ground floor commercial uses within the town, district and neighbourhood centres by restricting permitted development to residential - if so what frontages? - NC.
+Do you agree with the proposed amendments as set out on Map 28? - $\overset{\sim}{\sim}$ d.
+Are there any other areas within the Prittlewell Neighbourhood area that we haven't identified that should be promoted for commercial activities?